NVlabs/bayes-sim-ig/README.md

 parameters.
 For example:
 ```
 bayessim:
-  modelClass: MDNN   # 'MDNN' or 'MDRFF'
   trainTrajs: 10000  # number of training trajs to collect for BayesSim training
+  collectPolicy: 'policy_random'     # policy for getting BayesSim training data
+  summarizerFxn: 'summary_start'     # function to make trajectory summaries
-  trainTrajLen: 20   # train on short trajectories with this maximum length
+  trainTrajLen: 20   # train on short trajectories with maxlen=trainTrajLen
-  trainUpdates: 1000     # number of gradient updates for 1st BayesSim iteration
-  finetuneUpdates: 1000  # num. grad. updates for further BayesSim iterations
-  trainBatchSize: 5000   # batch size for BayesSim training
+  ftune: True        # whether to finetune BayesSim or re-init at each iteration
+  modelClass: MDNN   # BayesSim model ('MDNN' or 'MDRFF')
   components: 10     # number of components in the posterior mixture
   hiddenLayers: [128, 128]           # size of hidden layers for BayesSim NN
-  lr: 5.e-4                          # optimizer learning rate for BayesSim
+  lr: 1.e-4                          # optimizer learning rate for BayesSim
-  summarizerFxn: 'summary_corrdiff'  # function to make trajectory summaries
-  collectPolicy: 'policy_random'     # policy for getting BayesSim training data
   realEvals: 100     # number of surrogate 'real' test episodes (only for eval)
   realTrajs: 1       # number of episodes to run on real hardware per iteration
   realIters: 100     # maximum number of BayesSim iterations